jacksongoode/meet-in-space/README.md

 }
 ```

-❗ Make sure you review your entire conf file & replace any other relevant occurrences of `/usr/share/jitsi-meet` with `/home/ubuntu/jitsi-meet`
+❗ Make sure you review your entire conf file and replace any other relevant occurrences of `/usr/share/jitsi-meet` with `/home/ubuntu/jitsi-meet`.

-## 5. Restart nginx and verify
+## 5. Restart nginx and verify 🎊

 Restart nginx:
 `sudo service nginx restart`

-Open a new meeting with a few tabs to verify the page loads.
+Open a new meeting across a few tabs to verify the page loads and connects.